mikependon/RepoDB.NET/pages/classes/baserepository.md

 }
 ```

 > Beware of the recurring calls.
 Ensure to prepend the `base` keyword if your method name is with the same signature as with the base.
-Please visit our [BaseRepository](/reference/baserepository) reference implementation for the detailed implementation.
+Please visit our [BaseRepository](/reference/baserepository) reference implementation page for the detailed implementation.

 ### How to use?